arvigeus/AZ-204/Learning Path/Functions.md

 ### Discover Azure Functions

-Azure Function is a serverless compute service that enables user to run event-triggered code without having to provision or manage infrastructure.
-Being as a trigger-based service, it runs a script or piece of code in response to a variety of events.
-This could be in the context of creating a web API, reacting to changes in a database, processing data from IoT devices, or managing message queues.
+Azure **Functions** is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.

-Azure Functions introduces the concepts of triggers and bindings to address this need.
-Triggers initiate the execution of your code based on specific events, while bindings simplify the process of managing input and output data in your code.
+We often build systems to react to a series of critical events.
+Whether you're building a web API, responding to database changes, processing IoT data streams, or even managing message queues - every application needs a way to run some code as these events occur.

-Additionally, Azure provides a suite of integration and automation services, each capable of addressing integration challenges and automating business processes.
-These services enable defining inputs, actions, conditions, and outputs, providing an integrated approach to streamline your application workflows.
+Azure Functions supports _triggers_, which are ways to start execution of your code, and _bindings_, which are ways to simplify coding for input and output data.
+There are other integration and automation services in Azure and they all can solve integration problems and automate business processes.
+They can all define input, actions, conditions, and output.

 #### Compare Azure Functions and Azure Logic Apps

 Both Functions and Logic Apps are Azure Services that enable serverless workloads.
 Azure Functions is a serverless compute service, whereas Azure Logic Apps is a serverless workflow integration platform.
-Both can create complex orchestrations.
+Both can create complex _orchestrations_.
 An orchestration is a collection of functions or steps, called actions in Logic Apps, that are executed to accomplish a complex task.

 For Azure Functions, you develop orchestrations by writing code and using the [Durable Functions extension](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview).
 For Logic Apps, you create orchestrations by using a GUI or editing configuration files.